bigcommerce/catalyst/docs/client.md

 - `fetchSitemapIndex(channelId?: string)`: fetches the sitemap index for the store, which provides a URL to the XML sitemap.

-- `getCanonicalUrl(channelId?: string)`: constructs and returns the canonical URL for the BigCommerce store.
-This URL is used for constructing various API endpoint URLs and is based on the store's hash and the provided or default channel ID.

-- `getGraphQLEndpoint(channelId?: string)`: returns the GraphQL endpoint URL for the store, incorporating the optional channel ID to specify which store channel's GraphQL API to access.
-This URL is used for sending GraphQL queries and mutations.

-- `requestLogger(document: string)`: provides a logging function to help debug and monitor performance.
-Logs the operation type, name, request duration, and query complexity.

 ### Deprecated

 The following method is deprecated and requires the `BIGCOMMERCE_ACCESS_TOKEN` to be set in the `.env` file.